Witchcraft (film series): Mythology

-Spanner resists the temptation, and in between the second and third movie, becomes a lawyer, getting a job in the district attorney's office.
+William (with Spanner as his last name) resists the temptation, and in between the second and third movie, becomes a lawyer, getting a job in the district attorney's office.
 After being fired from the district attorney's office (a move which later movies reveal was caused by his black magic roots being discovered) he opens his own law office.
 Spanner resists his heritage, preferring a normal life, but events conspire to force him to use his powers, often with the fate of the world at stake.
 Spanner later becomes more comfortable with his powers and his role in protecting the world against the dark powers.
 Beginning in Witchcraft VI, Spanner often serves as an unofficial consultant for the Los Angeles Police Department, usually working with Detective Lutz and/or Garner.

 While Spanner is the main character of the series, he is not in movies 8 and 10, and is only an infant in the first film.
 He dies at the end of the seventh movie, and remains dead during the eighth movie, but is resurrected in the ninth movie.
 He does not appear during the tenth movie, which is set in London, England and follows Lt.
 Lutz as she assist Interpol with a case, although he is referenced.

 Keli is Spanner's Girlfriend in many of the movies, and they are engaged sometime between the tenth and the eleventh movie, but she disappears and is not referred to after the 11th movie.

 The 14th–16th movies form a connected trilogy.
 The 16th film takes place in the "real" world, pokes fun of the film series recasting of the leads and the low budget nature of the series, using the actors from the 14th and 15th movie.
 The 16th movie explains that the entire series, and its oft recasting of the leads, is part of a careful plot by Satan to control the world.